OpenBB-finance/OpenBB/website/content/terminal/forecasting/_index.md

 We can also play with some models that are bit more advanced.
 As we go down the list, models begin to become larger in parameter size and complexity.
 This will play a key role later on when we want to train models with `past_covariates` (aka. external factors).

 This time lets test with a **Recurrent Neural Network** which by default uses an `LSTM` backbone.
 We can also choose to test out a `GRU` backbone to experiment.
-Let's do both and see if we can improve our acccuracy and reduce the overall MAPE.
+Let's do both and see if we can improve our accuracy and reduce the overall MAPE.

 ```
 (🦋) /forecast/ $ rnn AAPL --forecast-only